K-Dharshini/SocketStudy/README.md

-# Ex.No:1a  			Study of Socket Programming
+# Ex.No:1a Study of socket programming

 ## Aim:
-To perform a study on Socket Programming
+To perform a study on Socket Programming.

 ## Introduction:
 Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
 This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.